Rushlin Baugh, America's real anchorman, truth detector, and doctor of democracy.

 And in ratifying the UN Charter, they have agreed to honor all the Security Council resolutions there are.

-American law, because the Congress, in enacting Iran sanctions legislation, explicitly gave the president the power to waive those sanctions.
+And therefore, we don't need new statutes, i.e. American law, because the Congress, In enacting Iran sanctions legislation, explicitly gave the president the power to waive those sanctions.

-So all we need is to have the Security Council issue a resolution that codifies Congress's existing sanctions laws with Obama's waiver.
+So, all we need is to have the Security Council issue a resolution that codifies Congress's existing sanctions laws with Obama's waiver.

-And the other countries involved negotiations, Germany, Russia, China, will then very publicly rely on the completed deal.
+And the other countries involved in negotiations, Germany, Russia, China, will then very publicly rely on the completed deal.

-The whole thing has been a designed end run around Congress from the beginning.
+The whole thing has been a designed end-run around Congress from the beginning.

 The Corker Bill was not just the Corker Bill.

-The Corker bill was pushed through the Congress, eagerly supported and whipped into reality, not only by Corker, but by John McCain and Lindsey Graham.
+The Corker Bill was pushed through the Congress, eagerly supported, and whipped into reality, not only by Corker, but by John McCain and Lindsey Graham.

-And the Corker Bills the Obama scheme.
+And the Corker Bill supports the Obama scheme.

-Which is exactly what the Iranian foreign ministers reef gave voice to, and that Obama and the American left happily agrees with.
+And that scheme ends with international law superseding the Constitution, which is exactly what the Iranian foreign minister's reif gave voice to, and that Obama and the American left happily agrees with.

-I thought the Corker Bill was to subject the Iran deal to congressional scrutiny.
+I thought the Corker bill was to subject the Iran deal to congressional scrutiny.

 Well, that's not what the Corker Bill does.

-If the Corker Bill did that, it wouldn't be needed.
+The Corker Bill, if the Corker Bill did that, it wouldn't be needed.

-The Constitution already provides for what people think the Corker bill is.
+The Constitution already provides for what people think the Corker Bill is.

-The Constitution already provides for Senate advice consent, ratification, what have you.
+The Constitution already provides for Senate advice, consent, ratification, what have you.

 The Corker Bill would just be redundant if that's what it did.